-The Data Seal of Approval board hereby confirms that the Trusted Digital repository DANS: Electronic Archiving SYstem (EASY) complies with the guidelines version 1 of 2010 set by the Data Seal of Approval Board.
+The Data Seal of Approval board hereby confirms that the Trusted Digital repository DANS: Electronic Archiving SYstem (EASY) complies with the guidelines version 2010 set by the Data Seal of Approval Board.

 The afore-mentioned repository has therefore acquired the Data Seal of Approval of 2010 on April 12, 2011.

 The Trusted Digital repository is allowed to place an image of the Data Seal of Approval logo corresponding to the guidelines version date on their website.
 This image must link to this file which is hosted on the Data Seal of Approval website.

 |Guidelines Version:||2010 | June 1, 2010|